Arash-codedev/openGA/README.md

 ### Automatic code generator

-For the comfort of the client, openGA assist provides an interface to generate an automatic code
+For the comfort of the client, openGA assist provides an interface to generate an automatic code.
+OpenGA assist is located at *assist/index.html*.

 ![openGA assist](https://user-images.githubusercontent.com/11730626/47605121-f276a980-da4d-11e8-9716-42ee1c27faee.png)